Adapters & Transports

 OAuth Authentication

-OAuth authentication is available in MCP Protocol 2025-06-18 for Streamable HTTP transport.
+OAuth authentication was introduced in MCP Protocol 2025-06-18 for Streamable HTTP transport.

 For servers requiring OAuth authentication: